 Misconceptions about laser eye surgery suitability

-Many people fail to meet the conditions for laser eye surgery and are rejected by other clinics for one of the following reasons, both of which are misconceptions.
+Many people are rejected by other laser eye surgery clinics for one of the following reasons, both of which are misconceptions:

 Will you be deemed suitable for laser eye surgery?